Statement of Case

 Please complete this section in full so we can contact you with further information regarding your appeal.

-Your Tax Appeals Reference Number can be found either on the Tax Appeals Commission correspondence acknowledging receipt of your appeal, or on the correspondence requesting you to submit a Statement of Case.
+Your Tax Appeals Reference Number can be found either on the Commission’s correspondence acknowledging receipt of your appeal, or on the correspondence requesting you to submit a Statement of Case.

 We also require the PPSN / Tax Reference number that is relevant to your appeal.
-This number will be on correspondence that issued to you from the Revenue Commissioners.
+This number will be on correspondence that issued to you from the Revenue Commissioners (“Revenue”).

 Section 2: Appeal Details